deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "But-!"

-He was already halfway down the corridor, and pretended not to notice the sound of her door closing, nor the miserable shout of "*God fucking DAMMIT, Xiù!"* that drifted through it.
+He was already halfway down the corridor, and pretended not to notice the sound of her door closing, nor the miserable shout of *"God fucking DAMMIT, Xiù!"* that drifted through it.

 He barged past Vedreg on his way to his own quarters, ignoring the big alien's concerned query, and threw himself into his bunk, fuming quietly.

 The worst part was that he didn't really know why he was so angry.
 The anger felt…*wrong.* Forced.
 He knew he shouldn't be so mad, and that just made him madder.

-He was still seething when the room chimed politely at him. "*You have a message*." it informed him.
+He was still seething when the room chimed politely at him. *"You have a message*." it informed him.

 "Ignore."

-"*The message is flagged as urgent*."
+*"The message is flagged as urgent*."

 "I said fucking IGNORE!"

-"*Ignoring message."*
+*"Ignoring message."*

 "And hold all my messages until I say otherwise."